mucahityilmaz/flapo/README.md

     sail up

-Note: If you don't have `sail` on your local, you may run `compsoer install` manually.
+Note: If you don't have Laravel's `sail` (https://laravel.com/docs/9.x/sail) on your local, you may run `compsoer install` manually.
 Or, you can run the next command to execute `composer install` on a docker container.
 This is needed only once to generate vendor folder, in case of your local PHP version is older den 8.1.

     docker run --rm \
         -u "$(id -u):$(id -g)" \